et-com/etcom/lessons/github/jekyll.md

 #### Okay, let's stop for a second

 And take a look at the [directory structure for Jekyll sites](http://jekyllrb.com/docs/structure/) and talk over what happens.
-Also, take a look at the [Study Group page for a real example](https://github.com/bulib/studyGroup) .
+Also, take a look at [your example](http://tomhohenstein.com/jekyll-now) .

 #### Frontmatter is required